jeff-hykin/xome/readme.md

 ### 1. Super Simple Home

-If you already use flakes and tools like flake-utils, you'll probably want to skip to the next example.
+Skip to the next example if you already use flakes and tools like flake-utils.

 Make a flake.nix in your project: